ITMK/AI_Literacy/README.md

    - Sentence embeddings

    - Multilingual embeddings

-   - Outook: Embeddings of other modalities (e.g., image and audio embeddings) in multimodal LLMs

 ### 2. Technical foundations of neural networks – Building blocks, forward and backward pass
 In this [Colab notebook on the technical foundations of neural networks](https://colab.research.google.com/drive/1AaVPBOTa3K8WQ6USrqx1ZR556RpF8-RC?usp=sharing), we cover the following topics: